alumina-lang/alumina/MISSING.md

 - lambdas need to be better
   - type inference does not cross the lambda boundary, requiring a lot of type annotations, which kind of defeats the purpose of lambdas.
-  - If they bind a generic placeholder, but are not otherwise generic, they will be monomorphized only once, which is wrong.

 ## Grammar, parsing, AST